Partial closure (Y5 and Y6 only in school) for Wednesday 18th, Thursday 19th March and Friday 20th March

 Our aim is that all children attending the school will become life-long learners who are curious about the world around them and are creative in their exploits while caring for others and themselves.
 We seek to enable our pupils to make informed choices, becoming increasingly independent and playing their part in the community.
 It is about inspiring children to look at the world differently, and about challenging them to be fascinated by lessons and subjects.
 We offer pupils a spiritual dimension that is distinctively Christian, and honours other faiths and those people who profess no faith.

 We aim to inspire every child – whatever their abilities – to achieve their very best and make a valuable contribution to the Walkwood community.
-We want our pupils to love to learn.
 The curriculum is broad and contains knowledge that is based on the National Curriculum, and each lesson has a clear objective, along with key words for literacy.

 Curriculum rationale